qzm233/Arxiv-Agent/README.md

 ## Materials
 - Class project of SUSTech/STA303
 - Slides ans reports are in the `meterial` folder
-- Check the last few pages of `.pptx` for gif demonstration.
+- Check the gif for demonstration.